Paris Hilton: Resurgence (2020–2024)

 Hilton launched Parisland on The Sandbox in February 2023, and Slivingland on Roblox in August 2023.
 By February 2024, Slivingland had been visited by over 3.4 million users and reportedly "drove a staggering US$60 million in earned media ad equivalency" on Roblox.
-In 2023, she held her first concert at The Fonda Theatre in Los Angeles, recorded the single "Hot One", collaborated with Steve Aoki on "Lighter", modeled for Mugler at Paris Fashion Week, released a cookware collection with Walmart, and performed as a disc jockey at Tomorrowland.
+In 2023, she held her first concert at The Fonda Theatre in Los Angeles, recorded the single "Hot One", collaborated with Steve Aoki on "Lighter", modeled for Mugler at Paris Fashion Week, and released a cookware collection with Walmart.

+Hilton's sophomore album, Infinite Icon, was released under 11:11 Media on September 6, 2024, 18 years after Paris (2006).
+An electro-infused dance-pop record, it was co-produced by Sia.
+The album peaked within the top 40 on the US Billboard 200 and the UK Independent Albums Chart.
+To promote Infinite Icon, she released three singles —"I'm Free" (featuring Rina Sawayama), "Chasin'" (featuring Meghan Trainor), and "BBA" (featuring Megan Thee Stallion)— made an appearance during Trainor's The Timeless Tour at Madison Square Garden, and headlined a concert at the Hollywood Palladium.

+Hilton reunited with Nicole Richie for Paris & Nicole: Encore, a three-episode series released on Peacock on December 12, 2024, in which they attempt to produce an opera performance.
+That month, she performed renditions of "Turn It Up" and "BBA" at the iHeartRadio Jingle Ball 2024, and made an appearance in Demi Lovato's A Very Demi Holiday Special.